 Well worth a stop to try these dishes is Dingle, renowned worldwide for its seafood dishes, straight from the sea to your plate.

-Voted many a time as the friendliest city in Ireland, and many a time as one of the friendliest in the world, its charm will encapsulate you as soon as you arrive.
+Often voted as the friendliest city in Ireland, Galway was voted the friendliest city in Europe in 2020 and is frequently voted as one of the friendliest cities in the world – its charm will encapsulate you as soon as you arrive.

 Widely regarded as the cultural hub of Ireland, with a mix of traditional Irish and new-age hipster vibes, there’s always something going on in this city for everyone.